zzzprojects/learn-orm/tutorials/dapper-transaction/stored-procedures.md

 END
 ```

-Now execute the above stored-procedure in **SQL Query** editor.
+Now execute the above-stored procedure in **SQL Query** editor.

 <img src="images/stored-procedures-1.png" alt="Create a stored procedure">

-Let's write a method to call the above stored-procedure.
-We will still use the `QueryMultiple` method just like we did before, but instead of specifying inline SQL with two different statements, we will specify the name of the stored procedure and pass in an `Id` as a parameter.
+Let's write a method to call the above-stored procedure.
+We will still use the `QueryMultiple` method just like we did before.
+Instead of specifying inline SQL with two different statements, we will specify the stored procedure's name and pass in an `Id` as a parameter.

 ```csharp
 private static Author GetAuthorAndTheirBooksSP(int id)